 From Rags to Bags

-We never have a market bag when we want one, yet we always seem to have more t-shirts than we need.
-Sun Basket's Content Project Manager and DIY maven, Christina Stork, has found a clever solution with these easy-to-make t-shirt totes.
+Seems like we never have a market bag when we want one, yet we always seem to have more t-shirts than we need.
+Sun Basket's DIY maven, Christina Stork, has found a clever solution with these easy-to-make t-shirt totes.
 With just a couple of strategic cuts and a single seam, she turns a shirt into an upcycled bag.

-Lay your tee shirt on a flat surface or self-healing mat.
-Using tailor’s chalk or a fabric pen, trace semi-circles around each arm as well as around the neck of the tee shirt.
-Trace a horizontal line across the bottom of the tee shirt 8”-10” down from the underarm seams.
+1. Lay the T-shirt on a flat surface or self-healing mat.
+Using tailor’s chalk or a felt-tip marker, trace semicircles around each arm and around the neck of the T-shirt.
+Trace a horizontal line across the bottom of the tee shirt 8 to 10 inches down from the underarm seams.

-Using your fabric scissors, cut along each line of chalk or pen.
+2. Using scissors or s rotary cutter, cut along each line of chalk or marker.
 What remains should look like a tank top.

-Turn the tee shirt inside out.
-Using a straight stitch, sew the bottom closed about ½” above the cut line.
-Repeat with a zig zag stitch over the straight stitch, to reinforce the bottom of the bag.
+3. Turn the T-shirt inside out.
+Using a straight stitch, sew the bottom closed about ½-inch above the cut line.
+Repeat with a zigzag stitch over the straight stitch, to reinforce the bottom of the bag.

-Turn the bag inside out and head to the farmer’s market.
+4. Turn the bag right side out and head to the farmers' market.